joinmarket-webui/jamdocs/docs/software/installation.md

 ### ...with RaspiBlitz

+Jam can be installed directly from the [Raspiblitz](https://github.com/raspiblitz/raspiblitz) WebUI since RaspiBlitz v1.9.0.

-You can install Jam via the command line in RaspiBlitz v1.7.2 and up.
-To install it, exit the Raspiblitz menu and run:
+Alternatively you can install Jam via the command line, since RaspiBlitz v1.7.2 and up.
+To install it, exit the RaspiBlitz menu and run:

 ```sh
 patch